Charles Marriott: Playing style and legacy

 Marriott was one of the best leg break bowlers of the 1920s and 1930s.
 He bowled with a high bowling action, swinging his arm behind his back before he delivered the ball in a style which Wisden compared to Kent's great spin bowler Colin Blythe.
 He bowled an "immaculate length" at slow or medium pace and was "highly disciplined" in his approach to bowling, having developed his skills through what The Times called "endless practice".
 He used "cunning flighting" and "the ability to turn the ball sharply" to be an effective bowler "even on good pitches" and could be "unplayable" on helpful pitches.
 He bowled a "fierce" top-spinner and although he was able to bowl an effective googly, he used it relatively rarely, having injured himself at school whilst bowling the delivery.
 If he did bowl the delivery it was generally during the first few overs of a spell to act as a deterrent to batsmen.

-He had begun to write a book, The Complete Leg-Break Bowler, when he died which was published after being completed by Ian Peebles and Richie Benaud.
+Marriott wrote a book, The Complete Leg-Break Bowler, which was posthumously published in 1968 with an introduction by Ian Peebles and a postscript by Richie Benaud.
+John Arlott praised its "feeling for subject, polished style, and a salting of humour" and declared that it was "one of the classics of cricket writing".

 The 11 wickets Marriott took in his only Test match remain the best bowling figures for any player who has only played a single Test.
 He is the only player to have taken two five wicket hauls in their only Test and his Test bowling average of 8.72 runs per wicket is the lowest of any Test cricketer to have taken 10 or more wickets.

 Marriott took a total of 711 wickets during his first-class career, 429 of them taken for Kent.
 He took 10 wickets in a match 10 times, eight for Kent, and five wickets in an innings 48 times.
 He was a less than capable fielder and batsman and scored fewer runs, 574, than he took wickets.
 As a coach at Dulwich College he coached a number of future first-class players, including future Wisden Cricketers of the Year Trevor Bailey and Hugh Bartlett.